revforyou/Content_Moderation_System/README.md

 We used Terraform to define infrastructure-as-code and automate the provisioning of four nodes (GPU training, GPU inference, data pipeline, monitoring).
 Ansible was used for pre/post Kubernetes configuration, and ArgoCD managed staged deployment (staging, canary, production).
 Helm was used for templating Kubernetes manifests.

 Unit 4: Model Training at Scale
-Our classification model (based on toxic comment detection) is trained using Ray on a multi-node cluster.
-Training jobs are submitted with support for checkpointing and weekly retraining to adapt to new data.
+Our classification model (based on toxic comment detection) was trained on a A100 NVIDIA GPU.
+Used object store (e.g., S3 or persistent volume) to load/save datasets.

 Unit 5: Model Training Infrastructure & Platform
 We deployed MLflow for experiment tracking and model versioning.
 It uses MinIO (S3-compatible object store) for artifact storage and PostgreSQL as the backend store.
 MLflow records metrics, parameters, and model versions.